lowRISC/opentitan/hw/ip/aon_timer/doc/_index.md

 Clear the interrupt by writing 1 into the Interrupt Status Register {{<regref "INTR_STATE">}}.

 If the timer has caused a wakeup event ({{<regref"WKUP_CAUSE">}} is set) then clear the wakeup request by writing 0 to {{<regref"WKUP_CAUSE">}}.

+If {{<regref"WKUP_COUNT">}} remains above the threshold after clearing the interrupt or wakeup event and the timer remains enabled, the interrupt and wakeup event will trigger again at the next clock tick.

 ## Device Interface Functions (DIFs)